Save a Life, Carry Naloxone.

 If you or someone you care about is using opioids in any form, it is important to have a naloxone kit in your home to prevent injury or death associated with overdose.

-Participating pharmacies and community organizations provide naloxone kits onsite and at no cost.
-Prescription or health card not required.
-Visit Where to Get a Free Naloxone Kit at Ontario.ca to find a map of participating locations near you.
+A number of local pharmacies provide Naloxone kits and training onsite at no cost.
+A prescription or health card is not required.
+Visit https://www.ontario.ca/page/get-Naloxone-kits-free to find a list of participating pharmacies near you.

 Below is a list of participating community organizations that provide naloxone kits to clients onsite and at no cost.